Table of Contents

 System Language

-In iQue DS and iQue DS Lite, you can change the system language to English (as in Nintendo DS).
+On iQue DS and iQue DS Lite, you can change the system language to English (like on Nintendo DS).

 Regional Restrictions

-Nintendo DS cartridges run fine on iQue DS, iQue DS Lite, and iQue DSi.
-That's how it should be.
+• Nintendo DS cartridges: run on iQue DS, iQue DS Lite, and iQue DSi.

-Nintendo DS enhanced cartridges run on iQue DS and iQue DS Lite but do not run on iQue DSi.
-But they should!
+• Nintendo DS enhanced (DSi-enhanced) cartridges: run on iQue DS and iQue DS Lite; on iQue DSi they may fail to start.

-Nintendo DSi exclusive cartridges do not run on any iQue DS console.
+• Nintendo DSi exclusive cartridges: do not run on iQue DS-family consoles.

-iQue DS cartridges do NOT run on Nintendo DS and Nintendo DS Lite, although they should!
-At the same time, they run fine on Nintendo DSi and Nintendo DSi XL.
+• iQue DS cartridges: generally do not run on Nintendo DS / DS Lite, but they do run on Nintendo DSi / DSi XL.

 Backward Compatibility